Some New Asymptotic Theory for Least Squares Series: Pointwise and Uniform Results: Approximation Properties of Least Squares

 \begin{example}[Spline series] Let $\X=[0,1]$ and consider the linear regression spline series, or regression spline series of order 1, with a finite number of equally spaced knots $l_1, \ldots, l_{k-2}$ in $\X$:

 or consider the cubic regression spline series, or regression spline series of order 3, with a finite number of equally spaced knots $l_1,\dots,l_{k-4}$:

+Similarly, one can define the regression spline series of any order $s_0$ (here $s_0$ is a nonnegative integer).
 The function $x \mapsto \widetilde p(x)'b$ constructed using regression splines of order $s_0$ is $s_0-1$ times continuously differentiable in $x$ for any $b$.
 Instead of regression splines, it is often helpful to consider B-splines $p(x)=(p_1(x),\dots,p_k(x))'$, which are linear transformations of the regression splines with lower multicollinearity; see \cite{DeBoor01} for the introduction to the theory of splines.
 B-splines are local in the sense that each B-spline $p_j(x)$ is supported on the interval $[l_{j(1)},l_{j(2)}]$ for some $j(1)$ and $j(2)$ satisfying $j(2)-j(1)\lesssim 1$ and there is at most $s_0+1$ non-zero B-splines on each interval $[l_{j-1},l_j]$.
 From this property of B-splines, it is easy to see that B-spline series satisfies

 see, for example, \cite{Newey1997}. \end{example}

 \begin{example}[Cohen-Deubechies-Vial wavelet series] Let $\X = [0,1]$ and consider Cohen-Deubechies-Vial (CDV) wavelet bases; see Section 4 in \cite{CDV93}, Chapter 7.5 in \cite{M09}, and Chapter 7 and Appendix B in \cite{Johnstone2011} for details on CDV wavelet bases.
 CDV wavelet bases is a class of orthonormal with respect to the Lebesgue measure on $[0,1]$ bases.
 Each such basis is built from a Daubechies scaling function $\phi$ (defined on $\Bbb{R}$) and the wavelet $\psi$ of order $s_0$ starting from a fixed resolution level $J_{0}$ such that $2^{J_{0}} \geq 2s_0$.
 The functions $\phi$ and $\psi$ are supported on $[0,2s_0-1]$ and $[-s_0+1,s_0]$, respectively.
 Translate $\phi$ so that it has the support $[-s_0+1,s_0]$.
 Let